Martin Eberhard: Tesla Motors

 Eberhard drives the second of Tesla Motors Founder's Series Roadsters cars, which is the first series of the Tesla Roadster (2008).
 The Tesla Roadster is a battery electric sportscar with 244 mi (EPA) range.

 On November 30, 2007, Tesla released a press release titled "Martin Eberhard, Co-founder of Tesla Motors, to Transition to Advisory Board."
 Fortune magazine reported in December 2007 that chairman Elon Musk had asked Eberhard to leave.
 Musk stated in an interview that it was not due to ideological differences, but that he did not see a role for Eberhard.
 On January 7, 2008, the New York Times reported that Tesla Motors issued a statement explaining that the co-founder and former chief executive, Martin Eberhard, "has transitioned from the board of directors and executive management of the company to the advisory board."

 Eberhard noted that while he had signed a non-disclosure agreement with Tesla, "so I must, by contract, be a bit careful about how I word things", he was not happy with the transition.
 In his since-deleted Tesla Founders Blog, Eberhard criticized Tesla layoffs, which he labeled a "stealth bloodbath".

 In June 2009, Eberhard brought a lawsuit against Elon Musk for libel, slander, and breach of contract, alleging that Musk pushed him out of the company, publicly disparaged him, and compromised Tesla's financial health.
 In August 2009, Eberhard dropped the lawsuit for undisclosed reasons.
 A Tesla spokesperson declined to comment on the change, raising the likelihood of a settlement.
 In September 2009, Tesla confirmed the settlement, but did not provide further details.

 Eberhard confirmed in an interview with CNBC in October 2019 that he is still a shareholder of Tesla, and is still rooting for their success.

 2010–2015

-In 2010, Eberhard confirmed to Autoblog Green that he was doing work with Volkswagen, but no further details were provided.
+In 2010, Eberhard confirmed to Autoblog Green that he was doing work with German automaker Volkswagen, but no further details were provided.